All posts

 Why Manual Follow-Ups Fail

 If follow-ups worked when done manually, you would not have a late payment problem.
-The issue is human nature:
+Manual accounts receivable management breaks down for four predictable reasons:

 You batch poorly.
 Instead of following up on each invoice at the right time, you do a quarterly "catch-up" where you blast everyone at once.
 By then, the oldest invoices are 90+ days out and much harder to collect.